craftingcity/The-Known-World/Junie's Characters/Zari Franx.md

 #### Session 1: The Mysterious Travelers

-We travelled with a pair of guys, turns out to be the Kings Right Hand and one of the a'Huuracs!
+We travelled with a pair of guys before we got jumped by some goblins with guns, and turns out the guys were the King's Right Hand and one of the a'Huuracs!

 ## Stats